nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The phone, email and address fields should be updated to optional parameters in the `add_guest` and `add_vendor` commands.

-### Enhance Flexibility in Phone Number Parameter Input
+### Enhance flexibility in phone number parameter input

 **Feature Flaw in Current Implementation**